richafnu/Viva/Viva/glint/setup/program-summary-setup-lifecycle.md

 ### Distribution page

 Your Employee Attribute File contains a Hire Date attribute for each employee.
-This is used for sending Onboarding surveys.
-Note that you may not use the same terminology that Viva Glint uses in guidance.
+This list is used for sending Onboarding surveys.
+You may not use the same terminology that Viva Glint uses in guidance.
 In this example, the Employee Attribute File column header is **Start Date**:

 :::image type="content" source="../../media/glint/setup/elc-distribution-attribute.png" alt-text="Screenshot of the Employee Attribute dropdown menu in Employee Lifecycle Distribution setup.":::